-Criterion 16 - Ensure consistency with and contribution to national poverty reduction strategies and other sustainable development goals (including those outlined under the Millennium Development Goals framework), including alignment with ministries' and sub-national strategies and plans that may have an impact on, or be affected by the forest sector and/orland use change
+Criterion 16 - Ensure consistency with and contribution to national poverty reduction strategies and other sustainable development goals (including those outlined under the Millennium Development Goals framework), including alignment with ministries' and sub-national strategies and plans that may have an impact on, or be affected by the forest sector and/or land use change

-Criterion 17 - Ensure consistency with and contribution to national biodiversity conservation policies, other environmental and natural resource management policy objectives, national forest programmes, and international commitments
+Criterion 17 - Ensure consistency with and contribution to national biodiversity conservation policies (including National Biodiversity Strategies and Action Plans), other environmental and natural resource management policy objectives, national forest programmes, and international commitments on the environment

-Principle 5 - Protect natural forest from degradation and/or conversion to other land uses, including plantation forest
+Principle 5 - Protect natural forest15 from degradation and/or conversion

-Criterion 18 - Ensure that REDD+ activities do not cause the conversion of natural forest to other land uses, including plantation forest, and make reducing conversion due to other causes (e.g. agriculture, timber and fuelwood extraction, infrastructure development) a REDD+ priority
+Criterion 18 - Ensure that REDD+ activities do not cause the conversion of natural forest16 to planted forest, unless as part of forest restoration, and make reducing conversion of forests to other land uses (e.g. agriculture, infrastructure) a REDD+ priority

-Criterion 19 - Minimise degradation of natural forest by REDD+ activities and make reducing degradation due to other causes (e.g. agriculture, timber and fuelwood extraction, infrastructure development) a REDD+ priority
+Criterion 19 - Avoid or minimise degradation of natural forest17 by REDD+ activities and make reducing degradation due to other causes (e.g. agriculture, extractive activities, infrastructure) a REDD+ priority

-Criterion 20 - Minimise indirect land-use change impacts of REDD+ activities on forest carbon stocks, biodiversity and other ecosystem services (including impacts of extractive activities)
+Criterion 20 - Avoid or minimise indirect land-use change impacts of REDD+ activities on forest carbon stocks, biodiversity and other ecosystem services definition provided by FAO.